DavidGhedini/JRI-Docs/docs/components/datasources/index.rst

 To add a Data Source, click on the Add tab at top.

 Select the desired Data Source type and enter the required information as shown below.
-Then click the Create button:
+Then click the Add button:

 .. image:: _static/add-data-source.png